bat-literature/bat-literature.github.io/README.md

-The Bat Literature Project facilitate discovery of scientific literature on bats (Chiroptera).
+ Bat Literature Project facilitate discovery of scientific literature on bats (Chiroptera).

 ⚠️ this is a work in progress⚠️